-One of the easiest ways that people can reduce pollution on an individual level is by growing plants.
+One of the easiest ways that people can reduce pollution on an individual level is by growing plants that help the environment.
 Creating more green material helps to purify the air, which leads toward a cleaner plant through the reduction of the effects of pollution.
 The benefits of all things green is undeniable.
 The increase of flora (trees, shrubs, herb gardens, house plants, vegetable crops, and decorative flowers) does actually help to reduce pollution.
 The process by which the plants do this is a natural one; they release oxygen into the air as they take in carbon dioxide from the air, as well as filter out and eliminate some toxins.
 Furthermore, green material provides nourishment for the entire food chain and not just the atmosphere.
 Both indoor and outdoor environments can be improved by simply growing these eco-friendly plants.
-There are some big environmental problems that must be solved and this is on small way that everyone can contribute to reducing these problems that is safe and effective.
+There are some big environmental problems that must be solved, and this is one small way that everyone can contribute to reducing these problems that is safe and effective.

 Plants Improve the Outdoor Environment